Graham Kerr’s February 2013 blog post http://www.grahamkerr.com/healthy-personal-science/

 3. Fill cooled pastry shell with mincemeat.
 Roll out remaining pastry for cover,

-crimp edges and glaze with egg yolk.
+crimp edges and glaze with slightly beaten egg yolk.
 Place in 400 degree F oven for 30 minutes

 until golden brown.